MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaPolicyPermissionGrantPolicyExclude.md

 ## SYNOPSIS
 Add conditions under which a permission grant event is *excluded* in a permission grant policy.
-You do this by adding a permissionGrantConditionSet to the **excludes** collection of a  permissionGrantPolicy.
+You do this by adding a permissionGrantConditionSet to the excludes collection of a  permissionGrantPolicy.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgPolicyPermissionGrantPolicyExclude](/powershell/module/Microsoft.Graph.Identity.SignIns/New-MgPolicyPermissionGrantPolicyExclude?view=graph-powershell-1.0)

 ## SYNTAX